The 10 Most Relaxing TV Shows on Netflix

 What do Breaking Bad, Hannibal, and The Americans have in common?
-Sure, they’re all top-quality shows deserving of all awards that came their way, but they’re also dark, heavy, and difficult to watch when you’re stressed out or have a lot on your mind.
+They’re all quality shows deserving of the awards that came their way.
+However, they’re also dark, heavy, and difficult to watch when you’re stressed.
+They’re definitely not relaxing TV shows.

-Imagine a talk show hosted by comedian Jerry Seinfeld where every guest is one of his comedian friends—and takes place inside a cafe as well as during the car ride there.
+Imagine a talk show hosted by comedian Jerry Seinfeld where every guest is one of his famous friends.
+And then imagine it takes place inside a café as well as the car ride there.
 No scripts.
 No self-promotion.
 It’s entirely authentic, genuine, and absolutely hilarious.

 It’s the ultimate show for when you want to shut off your brain and just have a laugh.